facebookarchive/bAbI-tasks/README.rst

 Task flags
 ~~~~~~~~~~
 Some tasks accept configuration flags that will change their output.

-For
-example, in both the ``PathFinding`` and ``Size`` the number of inference steps
+In both the ``PathFinding`` and ``Size`` the number of inference steps required
-required to answer the question can be changed.
+to answer the question can be changed.
+You can also control the number of
+"decoys" (locations that are not part of the path).

 .. code:: bash

-   babi-tasks PathFinding --path-length 3
+   babi-tasks PathFinding --path-length 3 --decoys 1
    babi-tasks Size --steps 3

+Currently the path length plus the number of decoys has to be 5 or less.
+Similarly, the number of size comparisons cannot be more than 5.

-For tasks involving people moving around, the use of coreferences and conjunctions can be controlled with the flags ``--coreference`` and ``--conjunction``.
-These flags take a number between 0 and 1 as an argument, determining the fraction of the time coreferences and conjunctions are used respectively.
+For tasks involving people moving around, the use of coreferences and
+conjunctions can be controlled with the flags ``--coreference`` and
+``--conjunction``.
+These flags take a number between 0 and 1 as an argument,
+determining the fraction of the time coreferences and conjunctions are used
+respectively.

 .. code:: bash